ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Training

-\textbf{Step-Level Group Relative Policy Optimization.} We have extended the GRPO algorithm~\citep{shao2024deepseekmath} to the step-level, making it more suitable for agent RL training.
-For each task $\tau$, the policy $\pi_{\theta}$ interacts with the desktop environment and samples $G$ complete trajectories $\mathcal{T}_1, \mathcal{T}_2, \ldots, \mathcal{T}_G$.
-The $i$-th trajectory consists of $L_i$ atomic actions (steps) $o_{i,1}, \ldots, o_{i,L_i}$.
-All steps from the same task are grouped, and an advantage $A_{i,j}$ is computed for each step.
-The overall loss aggregates all step advantages as follows:
+\textbf{Step-Level Group Relative Policy Optimization.} We extend the GRPO algorithm~\citep{shao2024deepseekmath} to the step-level, making it more suitable for agent RL training.
+For each task $\tau$, the policy $\pi_{\theta}$ interacts with the desktop environment and samples $G$ trajectories $\mathcal{T}_1, \mathcal{T}_2, \ldots, \mathcal{T}_G$.
+The $i$-th trajectory consists of $L_i$ step-level actions $o_{i,1}, \ldots, o_{i,L_i}$.
+All steps from the same task are grouped, and the advantage $A_{i,j}$ is computed for each step.
+The overall loss aggregates all step advantages as follows: \begingroup